In this post “ISO 9001 Clauses Explained” we dive into Interested Parties.

 c) the products and services of the organization.

-Your interested parties list ought to be reviewed, revised and updated on an annual basis, typically prior to conducting the management review.
+Your interested parties list should be reviewed, revised and updated on an annual basis, typically prior to conducting the management review.
 A review of the interested parties and the impact from those parties ought to be reviewed and revised and updated as applicable.
 When these are updated it is often necessary to issue a corrective action or potentially a management of change to detail any changes that are going to take place within the management system to account for any new risks or opportunities imposed on the business as a result of the interested parties.

-– Products and Services: | QMS Software | Consultation | FQM | Auditing
+QMS Software | Consultation | FQM | Auditing

-#QualityMatters podcast is streaming on:
+#QualityMatters podcast is streaming on